Azim-Ahmed/Automation-workflow/README.md

 ### Clone this repo and use `yarn` to run the application
 ### this is based on v-10 ->
-Want to collaboration for your project? let me know then your project mind: : with pro-features
+Want to collaboration for your project? let me know then your project mind: : with pro-features and check
 ## azimaahmed36+reactflow+github@gmail.com

 ## Group layout with multiple nodes